 But, the anniversary of his death brings more than celebration.
 The FBI and Department of Homeland Security released a bulletin warning of possible terror attacks on the anniversary of Osama bin Laden's death.
 The advisory said there are no specific or credible threats but officials are still concerned that a "lone wolf" terrorist would view an anniversary attack, on May 1st, "as a symbolic victory."

-Despite the Presidents bragging about Al-Qeada's leadership being decimated, radical Islamic extremists are still a very dangerous threat.
+Despite the former Presidents bragging about Al-Qeada's leadership being decimated, radical Islamic extremists are still a very dangerous threat.

 So, if you are traveling today, or are attending any "May Day" celebrations, just keep your eyes and ears open and be careful -not paranoid, just careful.